ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -UseRPSSession
-This parameter is available in version 2.0.6-Preview3 or later of the EXO V2 module.
+This parameter is available in version 3.0.0  or later of the ExchangeOnlineManagement Module.

 The UseRPSSession switch allows you to connect to Exchange Online PowerShell using traditional remote PowerShell access to all cmdlets.
 You don't need to specify a value with this switch.

 This switch requires that Basic authentication is enabled in WinRM on the local computer.
-For more information, see [Prerequisites in the EXO V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2#turn-on-basic-authentication-in-winrm).
+For more information, see https://aka.ms/exov3-module

-If you don't use this switch, Basic authentication in WinRM is not required, but only the subset of frequently used REST API cmdlets are available.
+If you don't use this switch, Basic authentication in WinRM is not required.

 ```yaml
 Type: SwitchParameter